 In order to get the Silverman family story from Charles’s birth in Rosh Pinna to the 1911 UK Census, two things have to happen: they travel to the UK, and their father dies.

 According to the account in Sellin quoted above, Jacqueline’s mother became a widow when she was 27.
-As Yetty is 39 in the 1911 UK Census, that would put her year of birth at 1871 or 1872.
-She would, therefore, have been 27 in 1898 or 1899… But if her son Bernard was born in 1901, his father would need to have been alive in at least 1900.
+Yetty gives her age as 39 in the 1911 UK Census, putting her year of birth at 1871 or 1872.
+In her Statement of Intent to Naturalise as a US citizen, however, she gives her date of birth as 15th July 1866.
+Either way, she would have been 27 between 1893 and 1899… But if her son Bernard was born in 1900 (and his birthday was in October), his father would need to have been alive at least at the start of 1900.
 Ages are often somewhat off in these records (Jacqueline’s birth year being given as 1898 mostly, but 1899 in the 1939 Register, for instance), but Jacqueline’s father’s death seems to have occurred on or before the turn of the century, when she herself would have been only 2 or 3 years old.

 As for travelling to the UK, the earliest record I have for the Silverman family definitely being in the country is from February 1903, when Solomon is enrolled at the Dempsey Street School in Stepney.
 His parent’s name is Yetty (so Benadict has certainly died by this point), and they are living at 11 Gateshead Place, Mile End (which no longer exists, but was just off the Mile End Road).